nalcorso/Forge.Extensions.Union/README.md

 To create a Discriminated Union, you need to define an abstract record and mark it with the `[Union]` attribute.
 Each variant of the union is a nested record marked with the `[Variant]` attribute.

-> Note: The `partial` keyword is required for the union and its variants.
+> 🔔 The `partial` keyword is required for both the union and its variants.

-> Note: The variants must be of the same type (record, class, or struct) as the union.
+> 🔔 A Union can be defined as a `class`, `record` or `struct`, this type must be consistent across all variants.

 ```csharp
 [Union]